Fire Resistant Plants for Your Garden

 - Penstemon: This drought-tolerant perennial flowers in spring and attracts hummingbirds to your garden.

-- Yarrow (Achillea): Yarrow’s feathery foliage holds in moisture and makes a fire-resistant choice.
+- Yarrow (Achillea): Yarrow’s feathery foliage holds in moisture and makes an effective fire-resistant choice.

 Fire-Wise Broadleaf Evergreen Shrubs